randymelder/wheelbroapp/README.md

 When no BLE device is connected and Simulator mode is off, a full-screen overlay prompts the user to connect a device and navigates directly to Settings.

-**Swipe down** anywhere on the TTE screen to take a screenshot: the shutter sound plays, the screen flashes white, and the image is saved directly to your Photo Library (add-only permission — no read access to existing photos).
+**Double-tap** the large TTE countdown to take a screenshot: the shutter sound plays, the screen flashes white, and the image is saved directly to your Photo Library (add-only permission — no read access to existing photos).

 The status banner adapts to connection state:
 - `Simulator ON` — simulator is active